JASHWANTHS07/Smart_Attendance_FaceModel/Readme.md

 ## Project Overview

 The Smart Face Attendance system leverages computer vision and facial recognition technology to automatically mark the attendance of students.
+It consists of three main scripts:

-It captures video frames from a webcam, detects faces, recognizes known faces, and updates an attendance record accordingly.
-The attendance record is saved in an organized manner, creating folders based on the year and month, and saving the attendance file with the current date.
+1. `main.py`: Captures video frames from a webcam, detects faces, recognizes known faces, and updates an attendance record accordingly.
+2. `Generator.py`: Generates face descriptors from images and saves them for later use in face recognition.
+3. `Test.py`: A simple script to load and print a face descriptor for testing purposes.

 ## Requirements